Life Cycle of a WebsiteWEB DEVELOPMENT, TRANSFORMATION.

 The most important thing is that it helps you meet your business objective.

-Completely renovate your portal or improve the existing one?
+Completely renovate your website or improve the existing one?

 Things to consider when revamping your existing website:

 Consider the tool on which it is built.
-If the technology used is very old, i.e. if it is more than 5 to 10 years old, it may not be possible to improve it.
+If the technology used is more than 5 to 10 years old, it may not be possible to improve it.

 Technical characteristics and evolution.
 If the portal was not built well technically, it is likely that over time the site has been "patched".
 This in order to support new business needs, changes in marketing strategy, or variations in areas or services that have become more important.
 When these adjustments begin to degrade both the user experience and the aesthetics of the portal, it becomes difficult to navigate, turns slow, visually unpleasing and simply no longer fulfills its purpose.